diegozea/MIToS.jl/docs/src/Information.md

 using MIToS.Information
 using MIToS.MSA

-Ni = count(res"PPCDPPPPPKDKKKKDDGPP") # Ni has the count table of residues in this low complexity sequence
+Ni = frequencies(res"PPCDPPPPPKDKKKKDDGPP") # Ni has the count table of residues in this low complexity sequence

 H = entropy(Ni) # returns the Shannon entropy in nats (base e)
 ```